 Home and Property Maintenance

-Small home repairs such as plumbing, electrical work, lawn-mowing, miscellaneous yard work, snow removal, hauling, moving, and leaf-raking are provided on a regular or seasonal basis by Aging Services enlisted contractors and volunteers.
+Small home repairs such as plumbing, electrical work, lawn-mowing, miscellaneous yard work, snow removal, and leaf-raking are provided on a regular or seasonal basis by Aging Services enlisted contractors and volunteers.

 Home and property maintenance services are available to individuals age 60 and over.
-Priority is given to those that are unable to perform certain home maintenance functions, the frail elderly and individuals who are physically or emotionally disabled.
+Priority is given to those that are unable to perform certain home maintenance functions, the frail elderly, and individuals who are disabled.

 Fees for home and maintenance services are based on a sliding fee scale.